nexussays/ble.net/Readme.md

 Install-Package ble.net-uwp
 ```

-> Note that there are two packages for Android, `ble.net-android` and `ble.net-android21`; the API 21+ package is not materially different for client operations but will be needed if/when server operations are implemented.
-You should probably just use `ble.net-android`.

 ### 2. Obtain a reference to `BluetoothLowEnergyAdapter`

 Each platform project has a static method `BluetoothLowEnergyAdapter.ObtainDefaultAdapter()`.
 Obtain this reference and then provide it to your application code using whatever dependency injector or manual reference passing you are using in your project.